 The following information is presented for educational purposes only.
 Medical Marijuana Inc. provides this information to provide an understanding of the potential applications of cannabidiol.
 Links to third party websites do not constitute an endorsement of these organizations by Medical Marijuana Inc. and none should be inferred.

-Glaucoma is an eye disease where high intra-ocular pressure does permanent damage to the optic nerve and causes vision loss.
-Studies have shown marijuana decreases intraocular pressure.
+Glaucoma is an eye disease where high intraocular pressure does permanent damage to the optic nerve and causes vision loss.
+Studies have shown cannabis is effective for decreasing intraocular pressure.